GovTechSG/ship-hats-overview/sonarqube-self-help-guide.md

 ## Create Quality Gates and Profiles

-### To create a customized quality gate and profile:
+### To create a customized quality gate and profile

 >**Note:** Customized profiles are not following the standards set by the CTMO team in GovTech.
 Therefore, Agency will need to understand the risks and quality differences set by the new customized Quality gates.